Local Support

 Affiliate of the Year

-In 2023, the Affiliate of the Year award went to the Autism Society Northwestern Pennsylvania, and their tremendous efforts supporting the local Autism community.
-Programmatic efforts include:
+In 2024, the Affiliate of the Year award went to the Autism Society of Greater Phoenix,

 Affiliate Highlights